-146. The State Electricity Boards (SEBs), the railways, and fertilizer producers appear to have been the worst drain on public finances and a source of inefficiency.
+147. The State Electricity Boards (SEBs), the railways, and fertilizer producers appear to have been the worst drain on public finances and a source of inefficiency.
 The SEBs have incurred annual deficits as high as 1.5% of GDP, placing substantial constraints on state fiscal resources.134 It has been suggested that the SEBs poor performance has been due, in part, to inadequate pricing of utilities and other infrastructure services, and poor recovery of the cost of services (Chapter IV(power)).135

-- 147. In the absence of a bankruptcy law, companies in financial difficulty may be referred under the Sick Industrial Companies (Special Provisions) Act (SICA), 1985, to the Board for Industrial and Financial Restructuring (BIFR), either for closure or revival.
+- 148. In the absence of a bankruptcy law, companies in financial difficulty may be referred under the Sick Industrial Companies (Special Provisions) Act (SICA), 1985, to the Board for Industrial and Financial Restructuring (BIFR), either for closure or revival.
 However, the BIFR has been widely criticized as ineffectual, as the SICA procedures laid down for the BIFR to follow have led to endemic delays.
-A Bill to repeal the SICA, introduced in Parliament in 2003, has been passed but not yet gazetted due to delays in setting up a National Company Law Tribunal to replace the BIFR. - 148.
+A Bill, introduced in Parliament in 2003, was passed but has not yet been implemented due to delays in setting up a National Company Law Tribunal to replace the Board for Industrial and Financial Restructuring (BIFR). - 149.
 In an attempt to recognize and reward public sector enterprises (PSEs) that had performed well, the Government in 1997 identified 11 well performing PSEs as "Navratnas" (nine gems).
 The companies were selected on the basis of factors such as size, performance, nature of activity, and future prospects.
 An additional 39 companies were identified as "mini-ratnas" (mini-gems) in 1999 and given greater financial, managerial, and operational autonomy.
 Such companies, of which there were 50 on 31 March 2006, were given power to incur capital expenditure of up to Rs 5 billion.